QuizandSurveyMaster/quiz_master_next/readme.txt

  ([Read Full Changelog](https://github.com/fpcorso/quiz_master_next/blob/master/CHANGELOG.md))

 == Upgrade Notice ==

+= 4.5.2 =
+Upgrade to fix a Required error in IE and to ensure compatability with Wordpress version 4.3

 = 4.5.1 =
 Upgrade to fix parse error on hosts with older PHP versions